fscorrupt/awesome-stars/README.md

 ## PowerShell

+- [AntoPorter/Intune-Remediations](https://github.com/AntoPorter/Intune-Remediations) - I hope these Microsoft Intune Remediations inspire you to make your own!
+- [mmeierm/Scripts](https://github.com/mmeierm/Scripts) - Scripts that are used in my blog articles
 - [Jake40286/Hunt-Showdown-Highlights](https://github.com/Jake40286/Hunt-Showdown-Highlights) - Powershell script that automatically saves Shadowplay highlights and puts them into another folder.
 - [fscorrupt/Posterizarr](https://github.com/fscorrupt/Posterizarr) - 🖼️ Automated poster maker for Plex.
 - [piaudonn/SecurityNotifications](https://github.com/piaudonn/SecurityNotifications) - Send security notifications to your users when something important happened on their accounts (such as new MFA methods, atypical travels, TAP usage...).